aminoa/blog/content/posts/switch-emulation/index.md

 ## Things Aren't So Settled: The Digital Millenium Copyright Act

 So reading this so far, you probably think reverse engineering for the purposes of creating an emulator is a slam dunk.
 Unfortunately, things will get more complicated.
 In 1998, the Digital Millennium Copyright Act (DMCA) was passed; while there were three main provisions, Section 1201 (anti-circumvention) is most relevant; it prevents circumvention of technological protection measures and trafficking tools primarily designed to aid this.

-It carves out exemptions for reverse engineering, specifically for achieve interopability of an independently created program.
-There are few cases that focus on the DMCA interopability exemption, fewer that went to trial, and almost none relevant to emulation.
+There is a reverse engineering exemption, 1201(f), permitting cicrcumvention and making the information/tooling public in the pursuit of achieving interopability of an independently created program.
+However, there has been very few cases that cite this exemption, leaving little precedent to predict future cases.
 - In [Davidson Associates v.
-Jung](https://casetext.com/case/davidson-associates-v-jung), as pointed out in the [EFF's discussion on the legality of reverse engineering](https://www.eff.org/issues/coders/reverse-engineering-faq), Blizzard's EULA waived the fair use rights of the developers and BnetD allowing non-genuine software to operate made the exemption invalid.
+Jung](https://casetext.com/case/davidson-associates-v-jung), where Blizzard successfully sued the lead developers of the bnetd third party client; revelant is that the exemption was invalid here since the software allowed non-genuine Blizzard software to function.
+However, there are other stipulations (including that the developers signed a EULA waiving their fair use rights) that make it difficult to directly apply this case[^eff_bnetd].
 - In [Apple v.
-Corellium](https://www.copyright.gov/fair-use/summaries/appleinc-corellium-sdfla2020.pdf) (Corellium created virtualization software for the iPhone), Judge Rodney Smith threw out the copyright infringement claims but didn't issue a summary judgement for Apple's DMCA claim; he opinoed that based on prior rulings, there would need to be a balanced approach between Section 1201 and Fair Use, [much to the charaign of the EFF](https://www.eff.org/deeplinks/2021/02/section-1201s-harm-security-research-shown-mixed-decision-corellium-case).
+Corellium](https://www.copyright.gov/fair-use/summaries/appleinc-corellium-sdfla2020.pdf) (Corellium created virtualization software for the iPhone), Judge Rodney Smith threw out the copyright infringement claims but didn't issue a summary judgement for Apple's DMCA claim; he opinoed that based on prior rulings, there would need to be a balanced approach between Section 1201 and fair use, [much to the charaign of the EFF](https://www.eff.org/deeplinks/2021/02/section-1201s-harm-security-research-shown-mixed-decision-corellium-case).
 However, Apple and Corellium settled the DMCA claim back in 2021 so this question never got resolved.

-The limited number of cases on DMCA interopability makes it hard to know how court would balance copyright and fair use and the DMCA and its exemptions.

 ## Nintendo's Actions against Emulators